ModuleLoader/es-module-loader/README.md

 * With this assumption, instead of Link, LinkDynamicModules is run directly

-* ES6 support is thus provided through the translate function of the System loader
+* ES6 support is thus provided through the instantiate function of the System loader

 * EnsureEvaluated is removed, but may in future implement dynamic execution pending issue - https://github.com/jorendorff/js-loaders/issues/63